guanlanxu/guanlanxu.github.io/_posts/2020-01-04-longitudinal.md

 Below is an example for further illustration.

 ### Dataset
 This dataset contains 119 observations, 6 evenly spaced time points for each observation.
 The 119 observations had been randomly assigned to 6 groups (1 control group and 5 treatments) before the experiment.
 There were no missing or dropouts during the whole experiment.
-Since this dataset is very clean and ideal, we can conduct longitudinal analysis directly upon it.
+Since this dataset is very clean and well balanced, we can conduct longitudinal analysis directly without further processing.

-Note: If missing or dropouts is presented, we would need to consider the missing mechanism and choose appropriate method to treat the missings.
-If the experiment is not balanced designed, we may consider to scale the  values to make them comparable.
+Note: If missing or dropouts is presented, we would need to consider the missing mechanism and choose an appropriate method to treat the missing.
+If the experiment is not balance-designed, we may consider scaling the  values to make the repeated measures comparable.

 ### Purpose
 The purpose of this example is to assess which treatment(s) is outperformed the control group.
-Since this example doesn't interested in individual differences, I will use marginal mean model instead of mixed effect model.
+Since this example is not interested in investigating individual differences, I will use marginal mean model instead of mixed effect model.